 Given a sentence containing several words and numbers.
-Find the largest number among them which does not contain 9
+Find the largest number among them which does not contain 9.
+If no such number exists, return -1.

 Examples :